bichanna/flan/README.md

 **IMP**ure function**A**l **LA**nguage is a high-level, dynamically- and strongly-typed, functional programming language that runs on a virtual machine.
 **Impala** is my highschool Computer Science project written in Rust.

-I'm sorry for the ugly and inefficient and awful code.
-That's because Impala is my first serious project.

 ## Examples

 ```js